 - You may also be asked to provide supporting documents, such as:

-If you suspect that the youth has been or will be a victim of identity theft —for example, an account or loan has been opened in the youth’s name– you can request that the credit bureau place a 90-day fraud alert in the youth’s file.
+If you suspect that the youth has been or will be a victim of identity theft —for example, an account or loan has been opened in the youth's name— you can request that the credit reporting company place a one year fraud alert in the youth's file.
 Fraud alerts require creditors to verify an identity before granting credit, making it harder for a thief to open fraudulent new accounts.